Alphax16/EcoTech/readme.md

-The project is made using mern stack
+The project is made using MERN stack.